-- i) A maximum noise limit of forty-five (45) dBA $L{eq}$ (8-hour), at the outside of any existing nonparticipating residence, and fifty-five (55) dBA $L{eq}$ (8-hour) at the outside of any existing participating residence.
-The Project meets these limits as discussed in Section 7(I). - ii) Prominent tones are defined by using the constant level differences listed under ANSI/ASA S12.9-2005/Part 4 Annex C (sounds with tonal content) (see Section 900-15.1(a)(1)(iii) of this Part), at the outside of any existing non-participating residence.
+- i) A maximum noise limit of forty-five (45) dBA L{eq} (8-hour), at the outside of any existing nonparticipating residence,1 and fifty-five (55) dBA L{eq} (8-hour) at the outside of any existing participating residence.
+The Project meets these limits as discussed in Section 7(I). - ii) Prominent tones are defined by using the constant level differences listed under ANSI/ASA S12.9-2005/Part 4 Annex C (sounds with tonal content) (see Section 1100-15.1(a)(1)(iii) of this Part), at the outside of any existing non-participating residence.
 Should a prominent tone occur, the broadband overall (dBA) noise level at the evaluated non-participating position shall be increased by 5 dBA for evaluation of compliance with subparagraphs (i) and (v) of this paragraph.
 None of the wind turbines under consideration for this Project currently produce a tone, as discussed in Section 7(e).

-&lt;sup>1 For the purposes of this report, "non-participating residences" is defined to include both non-participating and potentially participating landowners that have residences within the study area (for more information on potentially participating receptors, see Appendix 4-B).
-Although the Applicant is actively pursuing Good Neighbor Agreements with potentially participating landowners, the broader definition outlined above is being applied in this report to support the conservative approach to abatement outlined in Exhibit 7(o).
+1 For the purposes of this report, it is assumed that all residences and parcels located outside the Facility Site are "non-participating."
+The Applicant is actively pursuing Good Neighbor Agreements with landowners located outside the Facility Site that may be impacted by sound (see Appendix 4-A).
+However, as the real estate process for any utility-scale wind energy generating facility is dynamic and protracted, the assumption above is being applied in this report to support the conservative approach to abatement outlined in Exhibit 7(o).

-- iii) A maximum noise limit of sixty-five (65) dB Leq (1-hour) at the full octave frequency bands of sixteen (16), thirty-one and a half (31.5), and sixty-three (63) Hertz (Hz) outside of any existing non-participating residence in accordance with Annex D of ANSI/ASA standard S12.9-2005/Part 4 Section D.2.(1) (Analysis of sounds with strong low-frequency content) (see section 900-15.1(a)(1)(iii) of this Part).
-The Project meets these limits as discussed in Section 7(f). - iv) Not producing human perceptible vibrations inside any existing non-participating residence that exceed the limits for residential use recommended in ANSI/ASA Standard S2.71-1983 "Guide to evaluation of human exposure to vibration in buildings" (see section 900-15.1(a)(1)(i) of this Part).
-The Project meets this limit as discussed in Section 7(g) and 7(m). - v) A maximum noise limit of forty (40) dBA $L{eq}$ (1-hour) at the outside of any existing nonparticipating residence from the collector substation equipment.
-The Project meets these limits as discussed in Section 7(I). - vi) A maximum noise limit of fifty-five (55) dBA Leq (8-hour), short-term equivalent continuous average nighttime sound level from the facility across any portion of a non-participating property except for portions delineated as NYS-regulated wetlands pursuant to section 900-1.3(e) of this Part and utility ROW.
+- iii) A maximum noise limit of sixty-five (65) dB L{eq} (1-hour) at the full octave frequency bands of sixteen (16), thirty-one and a half (31.5), and sixty-three (63) Hertz (Hz) outside of any existing non-participating residence in accordance with Annex D of ANSI/ASA standard S12.9-2005/Part 4 Section D.2.(1) (Analysis of sounds with strong low-frequency content) (see section 1100-15.1(a)(1)(iii) of this Part).
+The Project meets these limits as discussed in Section 7(f). - iv) Not producing human perceptible vibrations inside any existing non-participating residence that exceed the limits for residential use recommended in ANSI/ASA Standard S2.71-1983 "Guide to evaluation of human exposure to vibration in buildings" (see section 1100-15.1(a)(1)(i) of this Part).
+The Project meets this limit as discussed in Section 7(g) and 7(m). - v) A maximum noise limit of forty (40) dBA L{eq} (1-hour) at the outside of any existing nonparticipating residence from the collector substation equipment.
+The Project meets these limits as discussed in Section 7(I). - vi) A maximum noise limit of fifty-five (55) dBA L{eq} (8-hour), short-term equivalent continuous average nighttime sound level from the facility across any portion of a non-participating property except for portions delineated as NYS-regulated wetlands pursuant to section 1100-1.3(e) of this Part and utility ROW.
 The applicant shall demonstrate compliance with this design goal through the filing of noise contour drawings and sound levels evaluated at the worst-case discrete locations.
 No penalties for prominent tones will be added in this assessment.
 The Project meets these limits as discussed in Sections 7(k) and 7(l).